sziraqui/pmr-gsoc-tracker/notes/CP1-W2.md

 ```
 length = buffer.Data/buffer.ByteLength()

+### Implementation result
+I made a helper class NdArray to manage passing images.
+This class for responsible for all the above conversions using just built-in JavaScript types.
+When tested on cv::Mat, it did not work :(.
+When I try to pass the Napi::Object holding Mat's data as Uint8Array to nodejs side, I encountered suspicious error 'Unknown Failure' is all I got from the error message.
+This wasted a lot of my time.
+Almost 4 days.
+I decided to drop the idea of NdArray and moved on to wrapping cv::Mat.

+### Bindings for cv::Mat
+As I mentioned earlier, wrapping cv::Mat is really a task.
+It's a huge class and has a lot of dependent classes.
+But I just need to pass on the Mat data.
+I really don't need all the static methods and instance methods that Mat provides.
+Just a light-weight wrapper that will allow me passing an image to/from Nodejs and C++.

+### New approach comes with new problems
+Binding any c++ datatype seems straight-forward.... at first.

+To bind cv::Mat
+1. Create a new class say `Nodoface::Image` extending `Napi::ObjectWrap<Nodoface::Image>`.
+2. Create a static `Napi::FunctionReference` variable that will be responsible for instantiating and deleting the wrapper class and synchronising it with Nodejs.
+3. Maintain a private instance of cv::Mat that the wrapper respresents.
+4. A constructor for instantiating it from Nodejs

+I really do not need to bind any methods of cv::Mat but for sake of testing, I wrote methods to retrieve Mat's dimensions and its CV_XCN value known as 'type'.
+**Creating the constructor**
+I need two constructors.
+One for that accepts a cv::Mat from within cpp and one that accepts parameters like Uint8Array from Nodejs.
+Now to use this wrapper, I will get cv::Mat returned from ImageCapture.GetNextFrame(), create an instance of `Nodoface::Image` and return it from our ImageCapture.GetNextFrame() wrapper function.
+Implementation completed but got 'Unknown failure' whenever I return my wrapper instance to nodejs.
+**Why?**
+Because ObjectWrap<T> IS NOT a subclass of Napi::Value!
+I should get Napi::Object (a subclass of Napi::Value) from Nodoface::Image.
+But there is no method within ObjectWrap<T> that converts it to Object!
+What's the use of ObjectWrap then?
+Turns out that it is only used to define the wrapper object and not for creating its instances directly.
+What about the static FunctionReference 'constructor'?
+I have a static constructor variable but I never every used it.
+Digging into the node-addon-examples, I found it has a method 'New' which returns Napi::Object!

+Putting it all together:
+1. NewInstance(cv::Mat) converts cv::Mat to Uint8Array (data), Int32Array (dimensions) and Number (type).
+2. These three arguments are passed to constructor.New() which accepts initalizer_list of `Napi::Value`s.
+3. constructor.New() call is equivalent to calling the wrapper class's constructor from Nodejs.
+It creates an instance on Node side and hence a corresponding instance is created on c++ side.
+4. Inside the class constructor, I have to use Uint8Array data and Mat dimensions to reconstruct the cv::Mat. (redundant right?).
+5. Finally, constructor.New() returns Napi::Object of the wrapper class.
+This can be passed to Nodejs from any C++ function.

+Everything implemented over a night.
+No errors this time!
+But my happiness was about vanish.
+Recived image is not the original image retured from ImageCapture.
+It is just a Mat with garbage values.
+Moreover, I got segfault many a times.
+I am already behind schedule, I dropped previous NdArray code (which was 4 days of work!) and now the new method is still not working.
+I talked to my mentor Carlos, got the energy to continue working on this and raised this issue to the developers of node-addon-api [[11]](https://github.com/nodejs/node-addon-api/issues/500) on his advice.

+The developers behind NAPI are genius minds and extremely busy folks.
+They really don't have the time to answer an issue with a detailed solution.
+We must pay attention to every word they say while answering our issue.
+One of the devs pointed out the problem as being related to memory allocation of data pointer.
+He said I should `ensure the Mat data is not on stack`.
+This was the key!
+But it took me to relate it to my code.
+### Always look back to fundamentals!
+Being a Java and Python programmer for over 2 years, I assumed any class instance I created was on Heap.
+But in C++, you have to explicitly use `new` operator to create objects on heap instead of stack.
+Any stack allocated data exists in memory as long as it is in scope.
+Whereas, objects on Heap remains in memory until we `delete[]` them explicitly.
+So after wasting a lot of time to find a solution in node-addon-api (tried things like EscapableHandleScope, Napi::Reference), I finally found the solution in C++ fundamentals.
+I just needed to add stars to my code :P
+Changing `cv::Mat mat(params..)` to `cv::Mat* mat = new cv::Mat(params..)` fixed the data loss problem.

+## Wrap up week 2
+Something I proposed to finish in one week took me over 2 weeks.
+Evaluation phase is approaching and I must finish the remaining work before it.
+But I am very confident with node-addon-api now.
+The issues I faced this week forced me to goto to source code level of the node-addon-api to undertand how things actually work in it.
+I would attribute the time loss to lack of documentation.
+But thats the case with any evolving technology.
+Nevertheless, now I can blindly write bindings to any C++ class regardless of its complexity.

+## Week 3 todos:
+1. Bindings for OpenFace's Face detection models.
+2. TypeScript API for all the work done so far.
+I have 4 days left to complete 2 weeks work.
+Hope I can complete it.

 ## References
 [1] [Linking to static libraries node-gyp issue 328](https://github.com/nodejs/node-gyp/issues/328)
 [2] [Setting -fPIC to cmake build](https://stackoverflow.com/questions/38296756/what-is-the-idiomatic-way-in-cmake-to-add-the-fpic-compiler-option)